 Newly Planted Acacia Watering Schedule

-Newly planted Acacia should be watered once a week for the first year in summer, and once a fortnight through spring and autumn.
+Newly planted acacia should be watered once a week for the first year in summer, and once a fortnight through spring and autumn.
 Avoid watering this plant through winter.

 While wattle trees don’t need much water, watering generously like this means the roots reach out into the soil, and downwards in search of water as it will run through the root ball until it grabs the earth around itself.